• Skip to primary navigation

 Bake for 10-12 minutes, until the edges begin to turn a light golden brown.
 In my oven, I bake them for 12 minutes, and they come out really soft and moist.
 You might want to cook them 1-2 minutes longer for a more firm cookie.

-NOTE: The batter in this Banana Bread Cookies Recipe will look very wet and mushy when you plop it down on the baking sheet.
+NOTE: The batter for our delicious Banana Bread Cookies will look very wet and mushy when you plop it down on the baking sheet.
 It's okay, don't worry!
 It's supposed to look like that.

-Share this Banana Bread Cookies Recipe with your friends and family on social media!
+Share our recipe for these Banana Bread Cookies with your friends and family on social media!

-If you love this Chocolate Chip Banana Cookies Recipe as much as we do, please leave me a 5-star review below and help me share this recipe on Facebook, Twitter and Pinterest!
+If you love this Banana Bread Cookies Recipe as much as we do, please leave me a 5-star review below and help me share this recipe on Facebook, Twitter and Pinterest!

 If you do make the recipe, I hope you’ll share that you tried it on Pinterest!
 I love it SO MUCH when readers share their feedback!